LMCF-IMG/Protein_Expression/README.md

 ![PluginAppliedWithLUT](https://user-images.githubusercontent.com/63607289/152383091-526f7efa-822b-40e4-b6fe-00876216b099.jpg)

 The images above were obtained with the plugin dialog setup, please, see below.
-Each label in the 2nd channel correspond to a single protein expression (PE) spot in the 1st channel.
+Each label in the 2nd channel correspond to a single PE spot in the 1st channel.
 Each PE spot area in the 1st channel has got its intensity mean.

 **Parameters:**